 An employee's employment, compensation, or work assignment shall not be adversely affected by complaining or providing information about harassment.
-Retaliation against employees for bringing complaints or providing information about harassment is prohibited (see Board policies 2:260, Uniform Grievance Procedure, and 2:265, Title IX Grievance Procedure, and depending upon the law governing the complaint, whistleblower protection may be available under the State Officials and
+Retaliation against employees for bringing complaints or providing information about harassment is prohibited (see Board policy 2:260, Uniform Grievance Procedure), and depending upon the law governing the complaint, whistleblower protection may be available under the State Officials and Employees Ethics Act (5 ILCS 430/), the Whistleblower

-Employees Ethics Act (5 ILCS 430/), the Whistleblower Act (740 ILCS 174/), and/or the III.
+Act (740 ILCS 174/), and the III.
 Human Rights Act (775 ILCS 5/).
 An employee should report allegations of retaliation to his/her immediate supervisor, an administrator, the Nondiscrimination Coordinator, and/or a Complaint Manager.